BjornKennethHolmstrom/CosmicSyncCore/README.md

 - Extensible API for integration with various applications
 - Support for custom data validation and business logic
 - Cross-platform compatibility (Node.js based)
+- Basic file upload and download functionality using Helia for decentralized storage

 ## Tech Stack